 The best solution is to use CD-R disks for classroom materials instead of the CD-RW disks.

-A faculty member may receive help with a CD that is not being read in a classroom computer by calling the Service Desk.
-When reporting this issue the following information would be very helpful for the Service Desk staff in resolving the problem:
+A faculty member may receive help with a CD that is not being read in a classroom computer by calling the Help Desk.
+When reporting this issue the following information would be very helpful for the Help Desk staff in resolving the problem:

 - What software/version did you use to burn the CD-RW?

 - What error message appeared when trying to read the CD-RW?

 - When you burned the CD, did you select the option to leave the session Open or Closed?
 Most current CD rewritable software offer the following choices when copying files to a CD:

 - Open Session – Still able to write to CD, but cannot be read from another computer